A security certificate:

 - generate a private key– a file containing the key(s) used for activities such as sending or accessing secure web sites.
 Keep this safe and do not send it to anyone, and

 - create a Certificate Signing Request (CSR) – a file sent to the certificate authority (CA) for validation.
-Please send this to the Information Security Office, and include information on your server software so the correct response can be provided.
+Please send this to IT Assurance and Cyber Security, and include information on your server software so the correct response can be provided.
 The key length should be at least 2048 bits

-Please contact the Information Security Office if you have further questions about security certificates.
+Please contact IT Assurance and Cyber Security if you have further questions about security certificates.